|

 for the Knights Cross.

-Two images (Der Adler newspaper clipping at left) of Schmitter's Do.217 victory tally.
+Two images (Der Adler magazine clipping at left) of Schmitter's Do.217 victory tally.
 At the time of the photgraph

 Schmitter was credited with the severe damage or destruction of two factories, three barrage balloons